akr/codegen/README.md

 ## Features

-- Gallina to C translation
+- Simple Gallina to C translation (the translated code corresponds strict evaluation of Gallina term)
 - Monomorphization by partial evaluation
 - Customizable inductive type implementation in C
 - Linearity checker for safe destructive update of values
+- Borrow checker to ease read only access of linear values
-- Downward-only closures
+- Downward-only closures (functions can be passed as arguments but return values cannot contain functions)
 - Guaranteed tail recursion elimination

 ## Requiements